lukechampine/freeze/README.md

 ## Caveats ##

+This package depends heavily on the internal representations of the `slice` and `map` types.
+These objects are not likely to change, but if they do, this package will break.

 In general, you can't call `Object` on the same object twice.
 This is because `Object` will attempt to rewrite the object's internal pointers -- which is a memory modification.
 Calling `Pointer` or `Slice` twice should be fine.